It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 - Having a large placenta is also a risk factor for eclampsia.
-This can happen due to multiple gestation or some other reason.
+This can happen due to multiple gestations or some other reason.

 - Women with a family history of the disease are at a higher risk of developing eclampsia.
-If you have a sister or mother who already had eclampsia, then they probably have it too.
+If you have a sister or mother who already had eclampsia, they probably have it.

-- Similarly, women who have already had eclampsia or pre-eclampsia in a pregnancy are at a higher risk of contracting it again when they become pregnant again and if they become pregnant again.
+- Similarly, women who have already had eclampsia or pre-eclampsia during pregnancy are at a higher risk of contracting it again when they become pregnant again and if they become pregnant again.

-- Additionally, women who are older than 35 are also at higher risk for eclampsia.
+- Additionally, women older than 35 are also at higher risk for eclampsia.

 - If a woman is pregnant with twins, she has a higher chance of getting eclampsia and is therefore at higher risk.